Editor's note: This post has been updated in June 2026.

 AI isn’t just writing subject lines anymore—it’s now rewriting your emails.
 Yep, Apple, Google and Yahoo are taking a crack at being your copywriter (without asking for permission).
 With inbox summaries and automatic extractions, mailbox providers are reshaping how subscribers see your emails before they even open them.

-This post breaks down what’s happening inside the inbox, what we learned from live testing and what marketers can actually do about it.
+This introductory explainer breaks down what’s happening inside the inbox, how to lay the proper pre-AI foundation and what the differences are between AI tools.
+If you want to dive deeper, check out our webinar below with Twilio SendGrid on what we learned from live testing.
 You may not be able to stop AI from meddling with your emails, but you can learn how to make the most of it.

 More of a visual learner?
 We get it.
 Watch the webinar recording instead.